ilteoood/monorepo-vite/README.md

 # monorepo-vite
 Repository used for the talk "Monorepo: come te li aggiusto con un cacciaVite"

-## Step 4: Vite library
+## Step 5: Vite app

-This time we are going to install Vite in the UI library.
+This time we are going to install Vite in the app package.

-As you can see we removed lots of `devDependencies` from it (all the rollup plugins, except `rollup-plugin-visualizer`).
+This time we can remove `craco` and the `monaco-editor-webpack-plugin`.

-Thanks to Vite, the build time of the `ui` library has been halved.
+Even in this case, thanks to Vite, the build time of the `app` package has been halved.